spacecatpixel/lokidocs/SNFullGuide.md

 99 - 1
 ```

-### Service Node Operator

-The Service Node operator will run the following command in a new terminal to register their Service Node.
-If the operator wants to reserve slots for their friends, they must have the addresses and percentage of the staking requirement each of the pool contributors will provide.

-`./lokid --testnet --prepare-registration <operator cut> <address> <fraction> <address2> <fraction2> [<address3> <fraction3>[<address4> <fraction4>]] <contribution amount>`

-The operator can predetermine a cut of the reward `<operator cut>` they wish to receive from running the Service node determined as a fraction.
-An input of 0.1 would result in the operator receiving 10% of the reward and the other 90% is split between the pool contributors depending on their share.

  **For example:**
 If a Service Node operator wishes to run a pool with 3 other contributors and the operator wishes to receive 10% of the reward for running the Service Node, he must first have the 3 other contributors provide their public addresses.
 He must also have the information of the percentage of the stake they will provide as a fraction.

 Each contributor must provide at least 25% of the stake, so with 4 even contributors each `<fraction>` will be 0.25.
 Although , it could also be 0.5, 0.4, and 0.1, for example.

 The final number, `<contribution amount>`, is the amount the **OPERATOR** will contribute.
 For example, if the total staking requirement is 100, and the fraction for the operator is 0.25, this number will be set as 25.

-So, as a final example for a pool on testnet, here is a command:

-`./lokid --testnet --prepare-registration <operators cut> <operators address> 0.25 <address2> 0.25 <address3> 0.25 <address4> 0.25 25`

-If the above command has been run correctly, the terminal will output a command which the operator must run within their `loki-wallet-cli`.

-Once the command has been run in the wallet, the wallet will prompt for a confirmation to stake 25 loki, confirm by typing `y` and clicking return.

 Now the Service Node operator must provide to the other contributors the Service Node Pubkey, which was generated in the daemon, and the amount they need to stake.